Police arrest man accused of killing pregnant Southern Pines teen

 SOUTHERN PINES, N.C.
 (WTVD) --Southern Pines police have arrested a man accused of killing a pregnant 18-year-old woman.

-On Thursday, officers arrested 18-year-old Brian Lovon Little and charged him with first-degree murder and murder of an unborn child, The Aberdeen Times reports.
+On Thursday, officers arrested 18-year-old Brian Lovon Little and charged him with first-degree murder and murder of an unborn child.

 He is accused of killing Aiyonna Clarice Barrett and her unborn daughter.